 The center of each tooth is filled with “pulp,” a system of blood vessels and nerves.
 Cracked or chipped teeth, advanced tooth decay, or trauma to the tooth can all cause the pulp to become infected.
 This can lead to extreme pain in the teeth or gums, sensitivity to heat and cold, and even visible injury or swelling on the tooth.

 Surgical vs. Non-Surgical Root Canals

-A root canal is necessary when the pulp inside the tooth becomes infected.
+A root canal in Mountain View is necessary when the pulp inside the tooth becomes infected.
 This often happens when a tooth is fractured.
 Dr. Cassara can usually spot the problem right away.
 But in cases where an X-ray doesn’t reveal the source of the pain, or if the infection inside the tooth has become very severe, a surgical root canal could be necessary.
 In a surgical root canal, the dentist makes an incision in the gums in order to access the tooth from the side.

 Most patients call the dentist right away when they have a cracked tooth, due to the intense pain.
 This is why most root canals are non-surgical ones; patients tend to call the dentist’s office before a serious infection can set in!

 A local anesthetic is administered to prevent pain during the procedure.
 Dr. Cassara will drill into the infected tooth, and then the diseased pulp will be removed.
 The root canal system inside the tooth is then thoroughly cleaned and sealed.
 Depending on the type of treatment, this can usually be achieved in one office visit.

 Non-surgical root canals in Mountain View have about a 90 percent success rate in patients.
 Patients can drive home immediately after the procedure and are able to resume normal activities immediately.